Manual Measured Irrigation

 Upgrade from drip irrigation to measured irrigation

 Many smallholders use gravity feed drip irrigation to irrigate a small garden (less than an acre).
 The most commonly used scheduling method is programmed scheduling and this method wastes a lot of water because it does not respond to the prevailing weather conditions.
-By upgrading from programmed irrigation scheduling to measured irrigation scheduling, water usage may be reduced by 50% or more without affecting the yield The cost of the upgrade is negligible (the cost of a bucket).
+By upgrading from programmed irrigation scheduling to measured irrigation scheduling, water usage may be reduced by 50% or more without affecting the yield The cost of the upgrade is negligible (the cost of a bucket and an adjustable dripper).
 Pressurised irrigation systems can also be upgraded.

 Measured irrigation evaporator